chpc-tech-eval/scc/tutorial4/README.md

   delegate_to: localhost
 ```

-Push it to the repository that's linked to CIrclCI

-There are some files that need to be changed:
+You can push the `ansible` folder to the GitHub repository after all of these files are set up.

+## CircleCI Integration

+The general structure of the CircleCI `config.yml` and Terraform files can be kept the same.
+Some changes do need to be made so that it works with the Ansible playbook.

-The `main.tf` needs to be updated to retrieve the IP address from the deployed instance:
+The `main.tf` needs to be updated to retrieve the IP address from the deployed instance so that we can pass it into our `inventory.yml`:

 ```provider "openstack" {
   cloud = "openstack"